jdpsc/tech-news-rag/ai_news_bot/README.md

 Chatbot application orchestrated with [Langchain](https://www.langchain.com) that:
 - Cleans and embeds the user question
 - Queries [Qdrant](https://qdrant.tech) for the top K (default 1) closest matches
-- Uses the registed model from [Comet-ML](https://www.comet.com) to generate a response
+- Uses the registered model from [Comet-ML](https://www.comet.com) to generate a response
 - Can be easily deployed as an endpoint

 # Usage